celesteh/sc140/README.md

 Download and play SuperCollider Tweets

 This requires SuperCollider, the XML SuperCollider Quark, Python.
-The tweepy python lib, Bash and may require lynx.
+The tweepy python lib, Bash and may require lynx (see lynx-readme.md).
 It has been tested on Ubuntu studio and Raspbian and should run on OS X with minimal modification.

 You will need to register as an app developer with Twitter in order to get API keys.
 I recommend creating a twitter account specififcally for this program and following everyone currently followed by [@sc140Bot] (https://twitter.com/sc140Bot)